shereenwalid/OnlineShoppingSystem/README.md

 # OnlineShoppingSystem

-The Online Shopping System is a Java-based desktop application designed to streamline the process of buying and selling goods. \n Users can explore various product categories, add items to their cart, and place orders efficiently.
+The Online Shopping System is a Java-based desktop application designed to streamline the process of buying and selling goods. <br> Users can explore various product categories, add items to their cart, and place orders efficiently.
 The system incorporates essential features like user registration, order management, and feedback submission.

 ## Table of Contents